Space-time as a structured relativistic continuum: Final remarks

-There are certain objections, which can. be raised against the general farm of solutions discussed in this appendix, even if they happen to be satisfactory from the gravitational point of view.
+Certain objections may be raised against the general form of solutions discussed here, even if they happen to be satisfactory from the gravitational point of view.
 Namely, there is something unpleasant in their real-exponential time dependence.
 The fields $\phi_{A}$ corresponding to such solutions become infinite when $t\rightarrow+\infty$ or $t\rightarrow-\infty$, depending on the sign of $\alpha$.
-Obviously, the metric tensor $\gamma[\phi]$, just as any other ${\rm GL}(4,\mathbb{R})$-invariant tensorial quantity built of $\phi$ ``does not feel'' this infinity, moreover, it is independent of time.
+Obviously, the metric tensor $\gamma[\phi]$, just as any other ${\rm GL}(4,\mathbb{R})$-invariant tensorial quantity built of $\phi$, ``does not feel'' this infinity, moreover, it is independent of time.
 In some sense the exponential breathing is a non-physical breathing of gauge variables.
 Nevertheless, there is something aesthetically unsatisfactory in this kind of time-dependence.
-It would seem much more natural if. the breathing was oscillatory, i.e., if $\alpha$ was purely imaginary.
-Obviously, to have such solutions, we must admit from the very beginning complex vector fields $\phi_{A}$ complex connections and complex torsion.
-I suppose that Lagrangians of the form $\sqrt{\left|t\right|}$ with t bilinear in $S$ and $S^{*}$ could admit ``breathing'' solutions periodic in time.
+It would seem much more natural if the breathing was oscillatory, i.e., if $\alpha$ was purely imaginary.
+Obviously, to have such solutions, we must admit from the very beginning complex vector fields $\phi_{A}$, complex connections, and complex torsion.
+We suppose that Lagrangians of the form $\sqrt{\left|t\right|}$ with $t$ bilinear in $S$ and $S^{*}$ could admit ``breathing'' solutions periodic in time (cf.\ \cite{PG_02,PG_03_1,PG_05,PG_08,PG_10,PG_13}).